liquid-rocketry-illinois/Pumps/Pump Versions/8.1/README.txt

 Added to do section to README file

 Removed folder organization visual -> too large for the visual to be useful

+Assigned materials to all components in assembly

+Changed material for bearings to 1045 Carbon Steel

 -------------------------------------------------------------------